andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 ### Generating

+Now, generating these requires some more thought.
+Naively writing a `replicate :: a -> Vec n a` is not possible; ideally, we’d want to “pattern match” on our length `n`, and use `VNil` if it’s `'Z`, etc.

+However, we can’t pattern match on types in Haskell, because types are *erased* at runtime.
+They’re just used by the compiler to verify your code, but they don’t exist at runtime.
+So, you can’t just say “do this if `n` is `'Z`, otherwise do this”.

-Now, generating these is a bit tricky.
-Recall that we needed to use a `KnownNat n` constraint to be able to *reflect* a `n` type down to the value level.
+Recall that, in our previous vector type, we needed to use a `KnownNat n` constraint to be able to *reflect* a `n` type down to the value level.
 We can do something similar using the *singletons* machinery!

 First, we need to get singletons for our `Nat`: